 Could I have postnatal depression?
 Or is this something else?

 1. Postnatal Depression (PND) Postnatal depression is a type of depression that affects parents after childbirth and into parenting.
-PND can cause feelings of sadness, hopelessness, guilt, and worthlessness, and may interfere with daily activities such as caring for the baby, eating, and sleeping.
-Symptoms of PND typically begin within the first few weeks after childbirth, but they can occur anytime during the first year.
+PND can cause feelings of sadness, hopelessness, guilt, and worthlessness, and may interfere with daily activities such as caring for your baby, eating, and sleeping.
+Symptoms of PND typically begin within the first few weeks after childbirth, but they can occur anytime during the first year (and depression can continue well beyond a year).
 If you suspect you may have PND, it's important to talk to your doctor, health visitor or a mental health professional, who can provide support and treatment options such as therapy, medication, or a combination of both.

 2. Postnatal Anxiety, is another common mental health issue that affects new parents.
 It can cause excessive worry, fear, and panic attacks that can interfere with daily activities and quality of life.
-Symptoms of Postnatal anxiety can begin anytime during the first year after childbirth, speak to someone you trust about how you're feeling and seek help from a GP or mental health professional if you suspect you have it.
+Symptoms of Postnatal anxiety can begin anytime during the first year after childbirth.
+We’re often told that it’s totally ‘normal’ to worry about our babies, but if your worry is constant, interferes with you enjoying your day or time with your baby or just feels much bigger than you expected, speak to someone you trust about how you're feeling and seek help from a professional.

 3. Obsessive-compulsive disorder (OCD) is a mental health condition that affects people of all ages and can develop or worsen during times of stress, such as during pregnancy or after childbirth.
 OCD can cause repetitive, unwanted, and intrusive thoughts or obsessions that can lead to compulsive behaviors or actions.
 In new parents, OCD may manifest in various ways, such as excessive cleaning or checking on the baby's safety, which can interfere with daily activities and lead to increased stress and anxiety.
 It's important to understand that OCD is a treatable condition, so, as above, do seek support.